ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/CONSTELLATION_FROM_TO_PARENT_CONSTRAINT.rst

 CONSTELLATION_FROM_TO_PARENT_CONSTRAINT
 =======================================

-.. py:class:: CONSTELLATION_FROM_TO_PARENT_CONSTRAINT
+.. py:class:: ansys.stk.core.stkobjects.CONSTELLATION_FROM_TO_PARENT_CONSTRAINT

    IntEnum

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: CONSTELLATION_FROM_TO_PARENT_CONSTRAINT

 Overview
 --------